saimgulay/TouchDesigner-BrainFlowCHOP/README.md

 ## Limitations
-Only verified on BrainBit (4-channel EEG)
+Only tested on BrainBit (4-channel EEG)

 Currently uses CPU-heavy loops for filtering